 Appropriate Vaccine Usage

-This tells you the percentage of patients who were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of residents that have received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Broadway House for Continuing, 10.68% Percentage of Patients
+In Broadway House for Continuing, 3.36% of Patients

-This is the percentage of residents that required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could be a sign of erosion of a patient's well-being.
+This is the percent of residents who needed increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may indicate deterioration of a patient's well-being.

 Short-term Care: Rehospitalizations

-In Broadway House for Continuing, 12.9 Percentage of Residents Rehospitalized
+In Broadway House for Continuing, 0% of Residents Rehospitalized

 Nearby Hospitals